RhodiumToad/pllua-ng/doc/pllua.md

     as infinities, and the "bounds" string interpreted in the usual way (i.e. `"[]"`, `"[)"`, `"(]"`, `"()"`).

-Some specific types have additional functions: see the `pllua.jsonb` and `pllua.numeric` modules.
+Some specific types have additional functions: see the `pllua.jsonb`, `pllua.numeric` and `pllua.time` modules.

 `Datum` values themselves provide the following: